ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Designing ABScribe

-\textbf{Requirement 4: Supports revision-centric, reusable, and non-linear LLM usage } Recognizing that revision is inherently nonlinear— with writers often revisiting earlier sections of a passage— and recursive, manifesting in repeated cycles throughout the writing process \cite{sommers1980revision, fitzgerald1987research}, we aimed to align our LLM integrations with this fluid, iterative nature of revision.
-Our goal is for writers to be able to use LLMs to manipulate text segments of varying lengths and refine them as needed in a way that is natural to their non-linear and recursive process.
-To enable this, we draw inspiration from design principles for visual interfaces, focusing on reuse, polymorphism, and reification \cite{10.1145/345513.345267}, and regard LLM prompts as reusable, polymorphic commands that can be applied to targeted text segments of varying lengths, transforming them into first-class objects.
+\textbf{Requirement 4: Supports revision-centric, reusable, and non-linear LLM usage.} Recognizing that revision is inherently nonlinear--with writers often revisiting earlier sections of a passage--and recursive, manifesting in repeated cycles throughout the writing process \cite{sommers1980revision, fitzgerald1987research}, we aimed to align our LLM integrations with this fluid, iterative nature of revision.
+Our goal was for writers to be able to use LLMs to manipulate text segments of varying lengths and refine them as needed in a way that is natural to their non-linear and recursive process.
+To enable this, we drew inspiration from design principles for visual interfaces, focusing on reuse, polymorphism, and reification \cite{10.1145/345513.345267}, and regarded LLM prompts as reusable, polymorphic commands that can be applied to targeted text segments of varying lengths.
 Recent research on designing LLM-powered writing interfaces has highlighted the value of viewing components of the LLM generation pipeline as interactive objects in supporting iteration and experimentation \cite{kim2023cells}.
-We adopt aspects of this approach in our design, such as reifying \cite{10.1145/345513.345267} LLM prompts into reusable AI buttons, and turning text segments into interactive Variation Component objects or \textit{cells} \cite{kim2023cells}.
+We adopt aspects of this approach in our design, such as reifying \cite{10.1145/345513.345267} LLM prompts into reusable AI Modifiers, and turning text segments into interactive Variation Fields akin to \textit{cells} \cite{kim2023cells}.